When can i go to the doctor alone?

 If you want to go to the doctor without your parent or carer it might be a good idea to call in advance to check that the doctor is happy to see you and keep the appointment private.

-There is no fixed age at which you can consent to medical treatment on your own.
+There is no minimum age at which you can consent to medical treatment on your own.
 It always depends on what kind of medical treatment you need, and whether your doctor thinks you fully understand what is involved.

 When your doctor decides whether to give you medical treatment, they will consider: